 Capital project commitments identified in the FY 2022-23 Action Plan require further development.
-Staff is currently analyzing projects proposed in the Mayor's June Budget Message and by the Parks, Recreation and Neighborhood Services Department and the Library for CDBG eligibility and CDBG budget availability.
-Once eligibility is finalized, staff will seek the City Council's approval separately.
-Should the City Council modify the current direction in the Mayor's June Budget Message and opt to not fund these projects, the Administration will work to identify other applicable projects for City Council consideration and future action.
+Staff is currently analyzing projects the City Council directed to fund as included in the Mayor's June Budget Message, including PRNS and the Library Department, for CDBG eligibility.
+Once eligibility is finalized, staff will seek the City Council's approval separately to confirm final project scopes and appropriation actions, as appropriate.

-Staff will continue to work with the Sacred Heart on its service center rehabilitation request and any project would come to City Council for approval.
+Staff will continue to work with Sacred Heart on its service center rehabilitation request and any project would come to City Council for approval.
 For any remaining nonprofit CDI funds, the Department will release a formal solicitation to nonprofit organizations for letters of interest for the funds and would return to the City Council in the fall with results and recommendations.

-The approved FY 2022-23 Action Plan must be submitted to HUD by its deadline, 60 days after it announces final formula allocation amounts.
+The approved FY 2022-23 Action Plan will be submitted to HUD before the August 16, 2022, deadline.
 Once approved by HUD, the final Action Plan will be available on the Housing Department's website (www.sanjoseca.gov/housingconplan), or by U.S. mail at the public's request.